robcrock/newsletter-signup/README.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

 ### The challenge

 Users should be able to:

-- Add their email and submit the form
+[x] Add their email and submit the form
-- See a success message with their email after successfully submitting the form
-- See form validation messages if:
+[x] See a success message with their email after successfully submitting the form [x] See form validation messages if:
-  - The field is left empty
+[x] The field is left empty
-  - The email address is not formatted correctly
+[x] The email address is not formatted correctly
-- View the optimal layout for the interface depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
+[x] View the optimal layout for the interface depending on their device's screen size [x] See hover and focus states for all interactive elements on the page

 ### Screenshot